 What Is Cyber Security?

 Conversely, cybersecurity is a subset of information security that focuses explicitly on protecting internet-connected systems, including hardware, software, and data, against cyber threats such as hacking, malware, and cyber-attacks.
-Cybersecurity protects digital information and assets from unauthorized access, theft, and damage.
-This includes firewalls, encryption, and multi-factor authentication to prevent unauthorized access to systems and data.

 At their core, information and cyber security are concerned with protecting data from harm; however, they differ in their focus areas.
 Information security primarily concerns confidential records and preventing unauthorized access to sensitive data.
 In contrast, cyber security focuses on preventing malicious actors from infiltrating networks or taking control of systems remotely.
 Both are necessary components of any comprehensive IT strategy.

-The distinction between information security and cyber security is essential because it helps organizations and individuals focus their efforts and resources on the areas where they are most vulnerable.
 For example, while information security and cyber security are concerned with protecting data, information security also covers physical security measures such as access controls to computer rooms and document storage facilities.
-By understanding the difference between the two, organizations and individuals can better allocate resources and implement the proper measures to protect their information and data.

 Difference in Education

-There are distinct differences in the education requirements for information security and cyber security.
-Generally speaking, information security requires more technical expertise than cyber security.
-Both involve protecting data and networks and the methods used to protect data from unauthorized access or destruction.
 Cyber security focuses on developing strategies to protect networks and systems from malicious actors such as hackers and malware.
 As a result, cyber security professionals may be required to understand computer programming languages and network protocols in addition to knowledge of data protection methods and regulations.

 Information security and cyber security are necessary components of any comprehensive IT strategy.
 While they have some similarities, they differ in their focus areas and the education requirements needed to become proficient in each field.
-By understanding the distinction between the two, organizations and individuals can better allocate resources and develop strategies to protect data and information systems from unauthorized access or destruction.

 Communicating the difference